benaston/GitCheatSheet/promises.md

 }
 ```

-##3.
+In "real life", the WHATWG has mandated that Promises are actually serviced as *micro*tasks, which gives native promises on the Web a different priority of execution.

+###3.
 A trampoline
 [A trampoline](https://en.wikipedia.org/wiki/Trampoline_(computing)) is just a fancy name for a loop that iteratively invokes thunk-returning functions.
-A [thunk](https://en.wikipedia.org/wiki/Thunk) is a function generated dynamically to support the evaluation of another.
+A [thunk](https://en.wikipedia.org/wiki/Thunk) is a program-generated function to support the evaluation of another.

 In our promise implementation we create thunks corresponding to `then` invocations that will coordinate the running of the `then` logic.

-Note that this is asynchronous, using the `async` function defined above.

 ```
 const go = async(function(thens, result) {